Seneca-ICTOER/OSM620v1/docs/Labs/lab6.md

 ## Investigation 3: Convert srv1 to a Management Server

 In this investigation, we'll remove all our network services from Labs 1-5 and turn *srv1* into a **Management Server**.
-Essentially, a GUI that let's us control other servers remotely from the **Server Manager** application.
+Essentially, a GUI that lets us control other servers remotely from the **Server Manager** application.

 This is a very normal on-prem setup, and you'll see why later on in the lab.
 It makes everything far easier and it's more secure.